SebastianReyes2005/LinearAlgebraProject/LinearProject2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

     correlation.
 As such, it is natural that divergence is more likely than convergence.

+More generally, limitations of our approach included the fact that we only divided stock and bond states by their positive/negative sign, meaning that even very small movements would be recorded.
+Therefore, a portion of our data are insignificant movements, which could cloud the probability of actually “meaningful” movements (e.g., an insignificant -0.005% will be in the same cateogory as a significant -5%).

+Additionally, one of the major pitfalls of our project is that it assumes the market is Markovian, meaning that phase $i$ is only influenced by phase $i-1$.
+In reality, a variety of factors, like macroeconomic cycles, could influence securities’ movements beyond a single trading session.

+Third, our Markov matrix is derived from on the data between December 2004 and April 2025, while the history of SPY and TLT extend way beyond this interval, which could led to inaccuracies in representing a larger historical trend.
+Similarly, our data is more prone to underestimating short-term volatility due to its coverage of larger economic cycles.

 # 3. Least-Squares Approximation

 ## 3A.
 Background (Linear Regression)